kavinvalli/hashnode-blogs/cl0ahtzuv00h3dnnv3i7y0h99.md

 ```

 - Now, go to localhost:3000
-- Try changing the response while getting / in the index.js and after you save it, the browser should auto-reload to show you the new response
+- Try changing the response while getting / in the index.js and after you save it, the server should auto-reload.
+Now go to the browser and refresh again.
+You should see the new response